davideastmond/newsaggregator/readme.md

 - Download the latest version of PostgreSQL
 - Run the latest migration using `knex migrate:latest`
+- Optional: seed the db using `knex seed:run`
 - Run the server using `npm start`

 ### Dependencies